 The Division has the right to revoke, suspend, or deny the issuance of a license to any applicant who violates the state statutes or departmental regulations.
 Any person who violates or fails to comply with the state statutes, rules, or regulations may be subject to civil penalties.

-Applicants may obtain applications and information from the Division of Water Supply.
+Applicants may obtain applications and information from the Division of Water Resources.
 New applicants who need more than one permit can contact their regional Environmental Coordinator for further assistance.